 Audience Favorite: $500

 Auditions are open to all voice types.
-Contestants must be 18-35 years old as of the day of the finals: June 7, 2019.
+Contestants must be 18-35 years old as of the day of the finals.
+(Please note that for 2021 this will be extended to 18-36.)
 Past finalists are eligible to audition, with the exception of first prize winners.

 - Completed application form

-- Unedited recordings of two Handel arias: One aria in English and the other in Italian, German, or Latin.
+- Unedited audio recordings of two Handel arias: One aria in English and the other in Italian, German, or Latin.
+Arias may be from any Handel works including operas, oratorios, cantatas, motets, etc.

 - A biographical paragraph of 150 words or less